quickbird-uk/QuickbirdUWPDashboard/README.md

 ## How do I use it?
 Grab an Arduino, and write your sensor / control software like you usually would, make it collect readings and control motors / pumps / whaver.
 Take a look at our guide for [making Arduino's work realiably](https://blog.quickbird.uk/making-iot-contraptions-reliable-b1b8c6f2ff04).
+Your goal is to connect your Arduinos to the local application and the applciation will take care of syncing to the cloud, You will have somethign like this:
+![ScreenCap](Images/SystemDiagram.png)

-Next, [head over to our examples repo](https://github.com/quickbird-uk/QuickbirdSensorBox) and choose the mode of communication that suits you.
+Next, [head over to our integrationGuide](IntegrationGuide.MD) and choose the mode of communication that suits you.
 Take your time to read the considerations we give to the way you should design the system for best results.
 It should take you no more than a day to make your device talk to the app.
 The app will detect your device and display all the readings immediately.
-![ScreenCap](Images/SystemDiagram.png)

 # Use in Industrial Setting
 For Industrial and semi-industrial settings, the app is meant to be run in Assigned Access mode.